OokTech/TW5-Bob/RoadMap.md

   - Saving exports the changed wiki to overwrite the single file wiki (or save under a new name if that is what you want)
 - Let the plugins a wiki uses be set from inside the wiki.
-  - This is without editing the tiddlywiki.info file
+  - This is without editing the tiddlywiki.info file directly so we need an interface inside the wiki.
-  - This requires the wiki to be able to be unloaded and reloaded without restarting the server.
-- Add error correction for server->browser messages
-- Make the message queuing a bit clever to reduce the memory requirements
-  - Only keep the newest 'saveTiddler' message for a tiddler.
-  - If a 'deleteTiddler' message comes in and there is a 'saveTiddler' message queued for the same tiddler, remove the saveTiddler message.
+- Make sure that closed connections are being pruned (make sure that connections are being closed!)
+- If a connection isn't authenticated than serve the wiki without the Bob plugin to make it smaller.
-  - Similarly, if there is a 'saveTiddler' message for a tiddler that has a 'deleteTiddler' message queued, remove the 'deleteTiddler' message.
+- Figure out if there is a 'no change' http thing I can do for page reloads.
-  - Make a note somewehre in the documentation about how this doesn't play well with multi-user situations.
-- Figure out which other messages should get the same sort of error correction
+- Add an option to wait for a response from the server before being allowed to edit a tiddler to prevent editing conflicts.
+(THIS MAY BE HARD, it changes some core behaviour)